r7uaz0n/jekyll-now/_posts/2017-4-28-day-twenty-one.md

 </script>
 ```

 Just noticed this same problem in Lesson 7.
+This can be confusing for someone very new to JS and is following the tutorial step-by-step only to find that the code in the tutorial doesn't align with the instructions provided.

 ## Useful links to save for later:

 [MAX MSP: INTRODUCTION TO JAVASCRIPT PT1](https://www.youtube.com/watch?v=0Yfqp2I_Chw)

 ## My next goals:

+- Finish 2D Breakout game if I haven't already yet.  :)

 # Perseverance is key!